GabeScott/standard-works-vault/General Conference/1985 October - Draw Near unto Me through Obedience.md

 My dear sisters here and around the world, what a joy it is to meet with you united in spirit to learn how we draw nearer to our Heavenly Father and His Son Jesus Christ.

 We have heard tonight how we may do this through prayer and the use of the scriptures.
-We have also been reminded that as we partake of the sacrament each Sunday our minds and our hearts should be filled with our commitment to “remember him and keep his commandments.”
-(D&C 20:77.)
-As we further listen to that prayer, we hear the promise “that they may always have his Spirit to be with them.”
-(D&C 20:77.)
+We have also been reminded that as we partake of the sacrament each Sunday our minds and our hearts should be filled with our commitment to “remember him and keep his commandments.” ([[D&C 20.77|D&C 20:77]].)
+As we further listen to that prayer, we hear the promise “that they may always have his Spirit to be with them.” ([[D&C 20.77|D&C 20:77]].)

 From the very beginning, God has taught his children that blessings come to those who are obedient.
-As He gave those special rules on Mount Sinai for the guidance of Israel, the Lord stated that He would show mercy to them that kept His commandments.
-(See Ex.
-20:6.)
-In Deuteronomy we are told that “the Lord commanded us ... for our good always.”
-(Deut.
-6:24; italics added.)
+As He gave those special rules on Mount Sinai for the guidance of Israel, the Lord stated that He would *show mercy* to them that kept His commandments.
+(See [[Exodus 20.6|Ex.
+20:6]].)
+In Deuteronomy we are told that “the Lord commanded us … *for our good always.*” ([[Deuteronomy 6.24|Deut.
+6:24]]; italics added.)

-King Benjamin, giving his farewell address after a long life of service and experience, said, “If ye do keep his commandments he doth bless you.”
-(Mosiah 2:22.)
+King Benjamin, giving his farewell address after a long life of service and experience, said, “If ye do keep his commandments he doth bless you.” ([[Mosiah 2.22|Mosiah 2:22]].)

 Each of us can gain a sense of inner confidence and peace when we obey gospel principles.